natar10/react-contentful/README.md

-# Trivia Game for Rick and Morty
+# From Contentful to React

-This react.js application creates a small trivia game for Rick and Morty using the API.
+This react js. application is an example of how to use the Contentful SDK

 ## Prerequisites